Curved Koszul duality of algebras over unital versions of binary operads: Conventions, background, and recollections

 The algebra $A$ is said to be Koszul if this morphism $f_{\varkappa}$ is a quasi-isomorphism.
-Millès~\cite{Milles2012} proves that this is equivalent to a certain Koszul complex being acyclic, and also equivalent to the adjunct canonical morphism $A^{\ashk} \to BA$ being a quasi-isomorphism.
+Millès~\cite{Milles2012} proved that this is equivalent to a certain Koszul complex being acyclic, and also equivalent to the adjoint canonical morphism $A^{\ashk} \to BA$ being a quasi-isomorphism.
 In this case, the algebra $\Omega_{\kappa}A^{\ashk}$ is an explicit, small resolution of $A$.
 For example, if $\PP = \Ass$, this recovers the usual Koszul duality/resolution of associative algebras.

-Our goal in this paper is to generalize these ideas to \emph{unital} algebras, using the ideas presented in the next subsection.